distribusion/retailer_api_documentation/source/includes/_introduction.md

 The first step in the booking process, is collecting the stations and marketing carriers available through our API.
 To do so, we provide the [#stations](https://api-demo.distribusion.com/retailers/v4/docs/#stations) and [#marketing_carriers](https://api-demo.distribusion.com/retailers/v4/docs/#marketing-carriers) endpoints.
 To retrieve station codes, simply send a `GET` request to our [#stations](https://api-demo.distribusion.com/retailers/v4/docs/#stations) endpoint, which will send you a list of the stations, with station codes and additional information concerning the stations (address, coordinates, associated city, etc).
 The [#marketing_carriers](https://api-demo.distribusion.com/retailers/v4/docs/#marketing-carriers) endpoint provides you with additional information related to a specific marketing carrier; such as logos, contact details, cancellation policy, as well as the terms and conditions.

+Currently our content can be fetch in English, French, Italian and German, with the following locale values: en, fr, it and de.

 ## Map Stations to Cities and Areas

 ```json